WanderlustWonders/WanderlustWonders/README.md

 ## Current Projects

-### Es-En Web Scrape: Translation for Anki card creation and CSV import
+### Es-En and Jap-En Web Scrape: Translation for Anki card creation and CSV import

 - Extracts the following elements with progress displayed as the program runs:
   - Word Translation